 The discovery sought would not be unduly burdensome or expensive to KgPCo, taking into account the needs of this Docket.
-As discussed above, the reality of this Docket is that KgPCo has not had a general rate case in over twenty years, the electric utility industry has changed significantly in that time period, and the issues presented in KgPCo's general rate case and anticipated related filings are broad and highly complex.
+As discussed above, the reality of this Docket is that KgPCo has not had a general rate case in over twenty years, the electric utility industry has changed significantly in that time period, and the issues presented in KgPCo's general rate case are broad and highly complex.
 Further, it should be noted at the outset that KgPCo is a part of one of the largest public electric utilities in the United States and effectively is the only source for most of the information that is needed to analyze and develop information with respect to this Docket - in other words, KgPCo's resources far exceed those of the Consumer Advocate.
 With that context, the final circumstance in which discovery may be limited - that is, "if the discovery is unduly burdensome or expensive, taking into account the needs of the case, the amount in controversy, limitations on the parties' resources, and the importance of the issues at stake in the litigation" - would not limit discovery in this Docket.
 Tenn.
 R. Civ.
 Pro.
 26.02(1).

 Nevertheless, some brief analysis of each aspect of this potential limitation merits consideration.
 The first aspect relates to the "needs of the case."
 Id.
 As with most large rate cases filed by public utilities, KgPCo's initial filing is voluminous.
 The case requires substantial review and analysis.
 In the course of the Docket, the Consumer Advocate will be reviewing thousands of pages of testimony, data, and other information filed by KgPCo.
 As noted above, after that review and analysis, the Consumer Advocate's experts will then put together a complete alternative rate case that not only challenges any unreasonable amounts and policies presented by the Company, but also presents its position on what the correct figures and policies should be.
-The Consumer Advocate has submitted no discovery requests to date.
+The Consumer Advocate has submitted no discovery requests to date in this TRA Docket 16-00001.
 In light of the Consumer Advocate's role in this matter, its pending discovery requests are certainly reasonable in relation to "the needs of the case."

 The second aspect requires that discovery requests be evaluated in light of the "amount in controversy."
 Id.
-In this matter, KgPCo has requested a rate increase of approximately \$12.1 million and additional tracking mechanisms that can increase future rates outside of this rate case.
+In this matter, KgPCo has requested a rate increase of approximately \$12.1 million.
 There can be no doubt that a claim for a rate increase of \$12.1 million dollars in and of itself is a large amount in dispute.
-However, it should be noted that this amount is multiplied in a rate-making setting - this is not simply a matter of \$12.1 million, but rather KgPCo is seeking an extra \$12.1 million a year from the 47,000 households and businesses in its service territory through increased rates.
-Further, the trackers and other mechanisms referred to in the Petition would likely result in significant additions to rates in future years.
+However, it should be noted that this amount is multiplied in a rate-making setting - this is not simply a matter of \$12.1 million, but rather KgPCo is seeking an extra \$12.1 million per year from the 47,000 households and businesses in its service territory through increased rates.

 The final aspect requires that discovery requests must be considered with regard to any "limitations on the parties' resources."
-As a subsidiary of American Electric Power, one the largest public electric utilities in the United States, KgPCo is part of a large and sophisticated corporate system - and as such its resources are vast.
+As a subsidiary of American Electric Power, one the largest public electric utilities in the United States, KgPCo is part of a large and sophisticated corporate system, and as such its resources are vast.
 And employees of affiliated companies of American Electric Power appear to have provided the bulk of the expert testimony in this TRA Docket 15-00093 and in similar rate case in other jurisdictions.
-Thus, while it may take time and effort for KgPCo to respond to the Consumer Advocate's requests, these discovery requests amount to a simple part of doing business for a company backed by American Electric Power's vast resources.
+Thus, while it may take time and effort for KgPCo to respond to the Consumer Advocate's requests, these discovery requests amount to a simple part of doing business for a company backed by American Electric Power's vast resources.2